AboulFtouh/AboulFtouh/README.md

-- 👋 Hi, I’m @AboulFtouh
 - 👀 I’m interested in web development and ai
-- 🌱 I’m currently learning front end and digital marketing
+- 🌱 I’m currently learning front end
-- 💞️ I’m looking to collaborate on marketing agency
-- 📫 How to reach me https://wa.me/201281997457
+- have some business knowledge

 <!---
 AboulFtouh/AboulFtouh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.